 - ▶ The work presented by the candidate was audible, clear and accurate some of the time.
-There was some use of vocal and physical skills within the space to support characterisation and/or narrative and there were moments of efficient communication between the candidates. - The candidate demonstrated some understanding of the material in the performance and of how the characters relate to each other. - ▶ There was an awareness of audience and confidence in delivering a shared performance some of the time. - The candidate reflected on the work with some confidence, communicating some understanding of the material and of how the characters relate to each other.
+There was some use of vocal and physical skills within the space to support characterisation and/or narrative and there were moments of efficient communication between the candidates. - The candidate demonstrated some understanding of the material in the performance and of how the characters relate to each other. - There was an awareness of audience and confidence in delivering a shared performance some of the time. - ▶ The candidate reflected on the work with some confidence, communicating some understanding of the material and of how the characters relate to each other.

 - ▶ The work presented by the candidate was hesitant and lacked audibility, clarity and/or accuracy.
 There was little use of physical skills within the space and there was little evidence of preparation.
-There was little or no communication between the candidates. - ▶ The candidate demonstrated a limited understanding of the material in performance and of how the characters relate to each other. - ▶ There was limited awareness of audience. - ▶ The candidate communicated a limited understanding of the material in the reflection and of how the characters relate to each other.
+There was little or no communication between the candidates. - The candidate demonstrated a limited understanding of the material in performance and of how the characters relate to each other. - ▶ There was limited awareness of audience. - ▶ The candidate communicated a limited understanding of the material in the reflection and of how the characters relate to each other.

 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidates perform ONE duologue from memory. (maximum time: 5 minutes) The duologue can come from a published play, book of duologues, be adapted from a novel, or devised.
-Full details of how to prepare for this task are on pages 96-98.
-40 Task 2: Character development The candidates perform ONE original scene showing their characters in a situation that takes place either immediately before or immediately after the events of the piece performed in task 1. (maximum time: 5 minutes) Full details of how to prepare for this task are on page 99.
-40 Task 3: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) ▶ Full details of how to prepare for this task and the set questions are on pages 85-95.
-20
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+40 Task 2: Character development The candidates perform ONE original scene showing their characters in a situation that takes place either immediately before or immediately after the events of the piece performed in task 1. (maximum time: 5 minutes) For full details on how to prepare for this task, see Section 16: Exam guidance: Character development tasks.
+40 Task 3: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
+20 with an awareness of audience